 7 pragmatic tips for selecting legal department KPIs

 In my observation, the most prominent reason legal departments adopt key performance indicators (KPIs) is to reduce cost.
-Yet KPIs can be used more widely for measuring progress ranging from process maturity to data-driven legal decisions.
+Yet legal department KPIs can be used more widely for measuring progress ranging from process maturity to data-driven legal decisions.

 Given the broad range of applications, how should a legal department go about choosing the metrics it wants to track?
 A while back we co-produced a webinar with the Association of Corporate Counsel, that addresses this question (and more).